 If it doesn’t fall under one of the categories above, forgery is a Class A misdemeanor in Texas punishable by up to a year in jail.

-There is a 10-year statute of limitations for forgery cases in Texas.
+There is a 10-year statute of limitations in Texas for forgery cases.

 If you or a loved one is facing a forgery charge, it’s important to have an experienced Fort Worth forgery lawyer by your side.
 We can help.
 Contact us today at 817-203-2220 for a complimentary strategy session.